I would like to Donate:

 |No indiscriminate surface chumming or chumming around boats.||Prevent entrainment of sharks to vessels and to other vessel-based activities.|

-Only feed sharks using freestanding baits, or by poles or sticks, not by hand or mouth.
+Only feed sharks using freestanding baits, poles or sticks.
+Not by hand or mouth.

 |Dive boats should use permanent moorings, not anchors.||Prevent anchor damage to sensitive inshore habitats and reef ecosystems.|

 |Find feeding sites in coral rubble or sandy areas.||Divers and sharks shouldn’t damage living reefs.|

 |Consider the relative locations of feeding sites and other recreational areas.||Keep feeding sites separate from popular diving, snorkelling, swimming and fishing areas.|

 |Minimise number of sites and frequency of feeds.
 If necessary by agreement between operators.||Reduce the ecological and behavioural impacts of shark feeding in the area.|

 |Promote a strong shark education programme.
 Covering; how they live, the role they play in the ecosystem, threats from humans and diving conduct.||Divers should be well trained in diving procedures.
 And shark conservation and awareness is promoted in a sensitive and balanced manner.|